SofieFerrari/arbetsprov-c/README.md

 ## Important note for testing the game (with Postman):

 Click Body --> opt in "raw" and choose JSON in the drop down menu

+## Game Flow Example

+1. Player 1 sends a request to create a new game and receives a game ID.
+2. Player 1 shares the game ID with Player 2 via any communication channel.
+3. Player 1 joins the game by using the ID and choosing a name.
+4. Player 2 joins the game by using the ID and choosing a name.
+5. Player 1 makes a move (e.g., Rock).
+6. Player 2 makes a move (e.g., Scissors).
+7. Both players can check the state of the game to see who won.

 ### 1. Create a Game